RULES

 - no poles for runners until the lodge - You won't need it, and with 200 runners, those poles end up just getting in the way and being unsafe.

 - no muling - there are plenty of aid stations as is.
-No need to have a friend carry water for ya
+No need to have a friend carry water or supplies for you.

 FAQ